-Agreed requests should be submitted to Academic Affairs for processing where these principally relate to the development of educational links; those regarding research should be directed to the Research and Enterprise Directorate.
+Online requests are automatically shared with the Partnerships Team in Academic Affairs for processing where these are flagged as principally relating to the development of educational links; those regarding research are signposted to the Research and Enterprise Directorate within the online process.

-The authorised signatory for a MOU or letter of intent is the Vice-Chancellor or an Institutional Pro-Vice-Chancellor.
-It is not a legally binding document.
-Please liaise with Academic Affairs or the Research and Enterprise Directorate should any proposed amendments to this template be required or if the partner proposes an alternative template for signature.
+The authorised signatory for a MOU or letter of intent is the Vice-Chancellor or an Institutional Pro-Vice-Chancellor or Faculty Pro-Vice-Chancellor depending on the outcome of the online process.
+These are not legally binding documents.
+Please liaise with Academic Affairs (firstname.lastname@example.org) or the International Team within the Research and Enterprise Directorate (email@example.com) should any proposed amendments to the template be required or if the partner proposes an alternative template for signature.